-If you are, or plan to be a Stacks token holder, you need to think about how you can manage your tokens.
-How can you review your token balance or send and receive your tokens?
+If you are, or plan to be a Stacks token holder, you need to think about how you can manage your Stacks (STX) tokens.
+How can you review your token balance?
+How can send or receive your tokens?
 STX tokens are a cryptocurrency and you manage your tokens through a cryptocurrency wallet.
 This overview introduces basic wallet terminology and concepts.

 Large-scale or institutional token holders

 Just as you don’t keep all the money you have in your bank in a physical wallet, you shouldn’t keep large numbers of tokens in your cryptocurrency wallet.
 Instead, if you have a large number of crypto assets, you should store them with a custodial service.
 Custodial services protect your token holdings using high-security systems.

 Custodial services have different techniques for storing crypto assets.
 The techniques vary according to factors such as the liquidity level you want to maintain or the security you would like.
 If you own large numbers of token assets as an investment, you should choose a custodial service as if you were selecting any investment service.
 Consider your needs, the firm’s reputation, fees, and so forth.